-The costs for burial in Kosovo (not embalmed) are approximately $1,000.
+The costs for burial in Kosovo (not embalmed) are approximately $1,500 or more.
 Should you decide to have your loved one’s remains returned to the United States for burial, the costs would be substantially greater due to the high cost of airfreight and embalming.
-The total cost for preparation and air shipment of the remains to the United States is $8,000 to $10,000 depending on final destination.
+The total cost for preparation and air shipment of the remains to the United States is $10,000 or more depending on final destination.

 If a U.S. citizen dies in Kosovo, the remains will normally be taken to the morgue at the Department of the Forensic Medicine in Pristina located within University Clinical Center complex.
 This facility is the sole morgue in Kosovo.
-There is no fee for these storage facilities.
-Tel: +381-(0)38-200-18-555.
+At this time there is no fee for these storage facilities.

 c.
 Special Circumstances